qwrobins/claude-code-sub-agents/README.md

 ## 🚀 Quick Start

 1. **Copy agents** to your project's `.claude/agents/` directory
+2. **Copy and rename Example-Claude.md** to your project root directory and rename to **Claude.md** and add your specific project context
-2. **Start Claude Code** in your project
+3. **Start Claude Code** in your project
-3. **Say**: "Use the project-orchestrator to build [your project description]"
-4. **Watch** as the system handles everything from requirements to deployment

-**That's it!** The agents will coordinate automatically to deliver a complete, production-ready solution.
+4. **Say**: "Build a task management web application" (no need to mention specific agents!)
+5. **Watch** as Claude Code automatically selects and coordinates the right agents

+**That's it!** With the Claude.md configuration, agents are engaged automatically based on your request context.
+No need to remember agent names or explicitly call them - just describe what you want to accomplish!